seokhyeon99/computer-architecture/README.md

 ## simple_calculator
   * simple calculator that performs operations according to commands from ISA

-       Below is the sample input file.
+       The below is the sample input file.

           + 0x1A 4
            M R2 R0